• Skip to primary navigation

 In Chinese culture, misua signifies long life and is considered a traditional birthday food.
 It is usually served with eggs, oysters, shiitake mushroom, beef, scallions, roasted nuts, or fried fish.
 They are a budget-friendly pantry staple that can be added to other Filipino soup dishes.

-This Vegan Misua Soup recipe is a healthier version of the classic misua.
-It is made with tofu, loofah gourd, tomato paste, vegetable broth, vegan fish sauce, and misua then topped with chopped spring onions and crispy fried garlic.
+This Misua Soup recipe is a healthier version of the classic misua.
+It is made with tofu, loofah gourd, tomato paste, vegetable broth, vegan fish sauce.
+Since there's no meat, there's no added cholesterol and it's plant based.

 vegan misua soup with tofu and loofah gourd in a white bowl with stainless spoon